-- a) has regard to the location and accessibility of the site by means other than the private car; - b) does not result in on-street car parking detrimental to highway safety; - c) takes account of the parking needs of disabled car users, motorcyclists and cyclists; and - d) takes account of the requirements of commercial vehicles.
+- a) has regard to the location and accessibility of the site by means other than the private car; - and cyclists; and - d) takes account of the requirements of commercial vehicles.

 Development will be expected to comply with the parking standards set out in the most recent Parking Supplementary Planning Document."